 1. Loyola University Chicago

 Loyola University Chicago is a private Catholic research university.
 As the name suggests, the school is located in Chicago, Illinois.
 It was founded in 1870.
 U.S. News & World Report ranked Loyola among the top 100 best universities in the nation in their most recent list.
 They have also ranked the university as a “Best Value” college.
 Many alumni of the university have gone on to become congresspeople, judges, athletes, entertainers, and more.
 Former Illinois Attorney General Neil Hartigan and the current holder of the position, Lisa Madigan, are both graduates of the university.
-In 2017, Loyola won both the Thomas Tang Moot Court Competition at both the regional and national level.
+In 2017, Loyola won the Thomas Tang Moot Court Competition at both the regional and national levels.

 The Bachelor of Arts in Paralegal Studies is a 48-credit program designed for those who have already earned an associate degree in the field or have completed at least 15 paralegal semester credits.
 You can transfer in up to 24 credits, though.
 Topics that are covered in the curriculum include legal research, analysis, writing, legal ethics, and law office technology.
 The Institute for Paralegal Studies at Loyola has a strong reputation, and you will benefit from that when you enter the professional world.
 There are five sessions throughout the year, and you can start at any time.
 Most of the classes are eight weeks in length and offered in the evening, letting this program fit easily into the lifestyle of a working professional.
 As part of this degree program, you can earn a specialized Litigation and Corporate Practice Certificate.